 - a.
-Select WEP. - b.
+Select the Use WEP Encryption check box. - b.
 Enter the SSID.
 This is also called the Wireless Network Name.

 Note: You will not get a wireless network connection unless the network SSID matches exactly what is configured in the access point.